Johnny Nace "The Fabulous Johnny Nace/Sometimes I Wonder" (Topic Records, 1969-?) (LP)

 Chris Nielsen - see artist discography

 Alabama native Sherrill "Shaun" Nielsen (1942-2010) sang in several well-known Southern gospel bands, notably with the Speer Family, The Statesmen and Jake Hess's Imperial Gospel Quartet...
 When Nielsen turned towards secular music, pop superstar Elvis Presley -- a longtime fan of Nielsen's religious singing -- brought him to Las Vegas and invited him to become part of his road show.
-This country-oriented album, which was recorded in Nashville, came out while Presely was still alive, so even though there's no release date, it's got to be pre-1977.
-(His name seems to be misspelled on the album jacket -- elsewhere, it's spelled "Shaun".)
-This album includes secular material, including covers of pop-vocals hits such as "Killing Me Softly," and "You've Lost That Loving Feeling."
+This country-oriented album was recorded in Nashville, and seems to have come out while Presley was still alive.
+Although there's no release date, Nielsen's signing with manager Harrison Tyner got a plug in Billboard in the summer of '76, so I'd guess this was a 1977 release.
+The album includes secular material, including covers of pop-vocals hits such as "Killing Me Softly," and "You've Lost That Loving Feeling," and a wonderfully over-the-top rendition of "Delilah," which is a pretty over-the-top tune to begin with.
+Backing Nielsen is his own road band, called Voice, credited here as bassist Jim Green, Jay Johnson (keyboards), Gene Williams (guitar), and Mike Taylor on drums.

 The Nite Capps "The Nite Capps" (American Heritage Music Corporation, 197-?)
 (LP)